pcraciunoiu/django-s3sync/README.rst

                         The prefix to prepend to the path on S3.
   -d DIRECTORY, --dir=DIRECTORY
-                        The root directory to use instead of your MEDIA_ROOT --dry-run
+                        The root directory to use instead of your MEDIA_ROOT --remove-missing
+                        Remove any existing keys from the bucket that are not present in your local.
+DANGEROUS!
+  --dry-run
                         Do a dry-run to show what files would be affected.